Seidou Njimoluh Njoya

-Njoya later served on the legislative and national assemblies of Cameroon during both colonial and post-colonial periods.
+Njoya later served in the and Cameroonian assembly, both during the colonial and post-colonial periods.
 Njimoluh was a patron of the arts and worked to preserve Bamun culture.
 After the French left in 1960, he restored the sacred Bamun idols to the Royal Palace, establishing a museum.
 He was a devout Muslim and was married to Noh Lantana.
 Njimoluh was succeeded by his son Ibrahim Mbombo Njoya.